 • To preach the gospel of our Lord Jesus Christ, and to practice the doctrine according to the Apostolic order for the regeneration and salvation of souls.

-• To maintain spiritual fellowship among all members that form the Apostolic Assembly, and to promote growth and the expansion of the work of our Lord Jesus Christ in the United States of America and in other parts of the world.
+• To maintain spiritual fellowship among all members that form the Apostolic Pentecostal Church International Ministries, and to promote growth and the expansion of the work of our Lord Jesus Christ in the United States of America and in other parts of the world.
 (Matthew 28:19; Mark 16:15-16; Acts 2:38; Ephesians 2:20).

 • To seek, by any possible means, mutual help and protection among all of its members in order to promote, to the highest degree, their spiritual, moral, and social lives to Christianity and brotherly love (Hebrews 13:1-2).

 • To select, train and ordain the necessary ministers and missionaries to establish and oversee churches that are formed in accordance with the Word of God.

-We believe that the Church of the Lord Jesus Christ is one, universal and indivisible, and composed of all men regardless of nationality, language, race or custom, who have accepted our Lord Jesus Christ as their Savior and have been baptized into His Body by the Holy Spirit (1 Corinthians 12:13).
+We believe that the Church of the Jesus Christ is one, universal and indivisible, and composed of all men regardless of nationality, language, race or custom, who have accepted our Lord Jesus Christ as their Savior and have been baptized into His Body by the Holy Spirit (1 Corinthians 12:13).
 The bonds of a common faith and love unite the members of the Church.
 The flag or banner of the Church is the Name of Jesus Christ before whose emblem the Church marches gallantly as an army on parade (Song of Solomon 6: 10).